nakamochi/ndg/README.md

 the output is placed in `./zig-out/bin` directory. for example, to run the gui, simply execute `./zig-out/bin/ngui`.

+the build script has a few project-specific options. list them all with a `zig build --help` command. for instance, to reduce LVGL logging verbosity in debug build mode, one can set this extra build flag:

+    zig build ngui -Dlvgl_loglevel=warn

 run all tests with

     zig build test